persians/fullstack/README.md

     - Added a limit for text shown on the main page for each post

     Next Steps: [Either start with comments / change css / Add compatiblility for other devices.]

+## 14 May

+    Accomplishements:
+    - Added comments section (with deleting ur own comment (admins can delete everyones))
+    - Added media queries
+    - minor bug fixes and changes

+    WE DONE NOW.